Sree Jagannath Jeeu of Nayagarh

-It was during the reign of Raja Binayak Singh (1793 - 1823 AD) that the present icons were installed in the newly built temple of Sri Jagannath on the foothill of Balarama.
-The old images installed by Raja Ramachandra Singh were removed to the temple precinct of Sri Ladu Baba of Sarankul.
+It was during the reign of Raja Binayak Singh (1793-1823 A.D.) that the present Deities were installed in the newly built temple of Sri Jagannath on the foothill of Balarama.
+The original Deities installed by Raja Ramachandra Singh were removed to the temple precinct of Sri Ladu Baba of Sarankul.
 The stone altar on which the Deities were installed by Raja Ramachandra Singh was sold for a nominal price of Rs.250 in 1890 A.D. to Neela Kothlok of the palace (Kept of the Raja), which was used as the pedestal (padma prusta) of Lord Gopinath Jeeu.

 On the lintel of the doorjamb there are stone carvings of the nine planets.
 Just above the planets there is the carving of Gajalakshmi.
-It is said that Raja Binayak Singh sought the assistance of Mukunda Mahapatra, a sculptor from the state of Athgarh (Ganjam).
+It is said that Raja Binayak Singh sought the assistance of Mukunda Mahapatra, a sculptor from the state of Athgarh (Ganjam)in preparing the temple.
 Mukunda was the father of the famous poet Jadumani Mahapatra.
-Mukunda's father, Raghumani Mahapatra, carved out the icon of Radha Ballava for the Raja of Athgarh.
+Mukunda's father, Raghumani Mahapatra, carved the Deity of Radha Ballava for the Raja of Athgarh.

-Raghumani's father, Artabandhu Mahapatra, was the main mason to make the icon of Lord Jagannath in the state of Athgarh.
-In all probability, Raja Binayak Singh, who had a family connection with the Raja of Athgarh, might have invited Mukunda Mahapatra to house the family at Itamati with royal land grants, to use his masonry skill.
-Mukunda also carved out the image of Lord Radha-mohan Jeeu installed in the palace precinct.
+Raghumani's father, Artabandhu Mahapatra, was the main mason to sculpt the form of Lord Jagannath in the state of Athgarh.
+In all probability, Raja Binayak Singh, who had a family connection with the Raja of Athgarh, might have invited Mukunda Mahapatra to house his family at Itamati with royal land grants, while employing his masonry skills on behalf of the Deities.
+Mukunda also carved out the image of Lord Radha-Mohan Jeeu installed in the palace precinct.

 Raja Binayak Singh introduced the Chhatisa Niyog Sevas for the Deities in the line of Lord Jagannath of Puri.
 He also recorded huge land grants to defray the expenses of the temple.
 The royats of Sakiri were providing fine rice, measuring sixty-two cart loads of paddy.
 They were also discharging other bethis (services free of cost) for the temple.

-The Car Festival, Makara, Chandan and Snana Yatras are the chief festivals of the Deity.
+The Car Festival, Makara, Chandan and Snana Yatras are the chief festivals of the Deity here at Nayagrah.
 In the line of Lord Jagannath Jeeu of Puri, here also three chariots are used for Rath Yatra.
 The making of the chariots starts from the day of Akshyaya Tritiya.
 The Khonds of the state were previously providing the ropes and discharging some other duties on bethi.
 Nowadays, the Debottar Department assumes all responsibilities for the festival.

 On the day of the car festival, the Raja of Nayagarh comes from the old palace in a grand procession and performs the chhera panhara (sacred sweeping) of the chariots with a golden broom.
 Then only the chariots start their journey to the Adapa Mandapa.
 In the Adapa Mandapa (Gundicha Ghara) also all rituals like that of Puri are observed with pomp and grandeur.
-The festival ends with the return journey (Bahuda Yatra).
-Like the sacred Mahaprasad, here also Anna Prasad (rice, dal, curry, etc.) is available in earthen pots (kudua) to the devotees of the Lord.
+The festival end with the return journey (Bahuda Yatra).
+Like the sacred Mahaprasad at Puri, here also anna-prasad (rice, dal, curry, etc.) is made available in earthen pots (kudua) to the devotees of the Lord.